 You have a tuple of integers—but you want a single integer.
 What can you do?

-Problem: Given a tuple of values.
+Given a tuple of values.

 t = (1, 2, 3)

-Your goal is to convert it to a single integer value.
+Goal: Convert the tuple to a single integer value.

-There are multiple ways of accomplishing this (dependent on what exactly you want to do).
 Let’s get a quick overview in our interactive Python shell:

 Exercise: Modify method 2 to calculate the average and round to the next integer!

-Let’s dive into each of the method.
+Let’s dive into each of the methods.

 Method 1: sum()